DoryAzar/FaceDetectPython/README.md

     ```

- 6. This will start capturing from a video from the webcam and human faces will be highlighted in the video with a blue rectangle surrounding them.
-However, on top of it the console will be printing the coordinates of the faces that it finds on the webcam
+ 6. This will start a live stream from a webcam and human faces will be highlighted in the live stream with a blue rectangle surrounding them.
+ On top of this, the code in the `main` function will be executed iteratively with every detection cycle.
- This code can be found in the the `main_detect_webcam_extended.py` script that is in the distribution
+ This code can be found in the `main_detect_webcam_extended.py` script that is in the distribution.

 <br />